-PRINCIPLESP READ THE ARCANA OF SPIRITUALISM:
+READ THE ARCANA OF SPIRITUALISM: A Manual of Spiritual Science and Philosophy

-A Manual of Spiritual Science and Philosophy BY HUDSON TUTTLE.
+BY HUDSON TUTTLE.
 We have received a supply of the English Edition, containing a fine photograph of Mr. Tuttle.
-Of this remarkable volume A. J. Davis asys.
-"It is a bright, wholesome, beautiful book, and bears in every line the royal badge of integrity, industry, and inspiration."
-The self-evident integrity of motive which breathes out wholesome facts and apt illustrations on every page, pours a sacred authority over the entire production."
+Of this remarkable volume A. J. Davis says.
+It is a bright, wholesome, beautiful book, and bears in every like the royal badge of integrity, integrity of motive which breathes out wholesome facts and aptillustrations on every page, pours a sacred authority over the entire production.

-Judge Edmunds wrote of it on first appearance;-"This work is professed by that of spirit communion.
-It is all of it-well worth the period."
+Judge Edmunds wrote of it on first appearance:- "This work is professedly that of spirit communion."
+It is-all of it-skell worth the perusal."
 Eugene Crowell, M. D., writes:-

-"The Arcans of Nature' is one of the very best philologica expositions of Spiritualism that has yet appeared."
-"The 'Arcans of Nature' is a perfect encyclopædia, not only of a spiritual iset, but of the whole nature of man."
+"'The Arcana of Nature' is one of the very best philologica expositions of Spiritualism that has yet appeared."
+"The Arcana of Nature, is a perfect encyclopedia, not only of a spiritual fact, but of the whole nature of man."

-London Human Nature.
+-London Human Nature.